Hiroeme/landing/_posts/2024-09-09-starting-again.md

 To whoever is reading, this is my first time writing in a very long, very loooooong time, and I’ve never expressed myself in this way before.
 If I made any mistakes, feel free to critique me.
 If this post resonates with you in any way, I'll be happy.
 Thank you.

 ## Intro
----

 Hello!
 I'm Willie, and I'm 22 years old.
-A little about me: I lived with my grandparents in China during my early childhood—I was known as a lover of egg tarts.
+A little about me: I lived with my grandparents in China during my early childhood.
 Then, I moved to California with my mom and sister around the age of seven.
 Here, I found my undying love for burritos, and even more my love for eating good food with people.
 I also graduated this year with a bachelor's degree in Computer Science (CS), and am currently looking for job opportunities *(I imagine some people might give me sympathetic looks after hearing that last snippet haha)*.

 Now with all this time, I thought I’d start this blog trying to develop a habit of introspection and improve my writing skills.

 ## Highschool
----

 Looking back on my life, it makes me think, "Man, I haven’t given my life much thought or care that it probably deserved."